-aim name] Αb out this project About this interview Su mmary of pay equity claim Detail about interview including things such as: what interview is about, and that it will not inform any performance review process En nployee participation in this interview: Ιu nderstand that: 1.
-My participation in this session is complete tely voluntary.
-2. I am free to withdraw at any time before or during the session.
-3. I don't have to answer any questions I don don't have to answer any questions I don't want to.
-4. My participation doesn't provide any benefit, disadvantage or special treatment in relation to any current or future applications/claims.
-5. My personal details will remain confidential to the team progressing the claim.
-6. Notes taken during the session will be completely anonymised, with all names, places and personal details removed.
-7. sed [interview notes/summary profiles etc] may be used ored for this purpose in the government's pay equity data I have read or been read the informatio by signing below: n above and consent to taking part in the interview
+- 1. My participation in this session is completely voluntary. - 2.
+I am free to withdraw at any time before or during the session. - 3.
+I don't have to answer any questions I don't want to. - 4.
+My participation doesn't provide any benefit, disadvantage or special treatment in relation to any current or future applications/claims. - 5.
+My personal details will remain confidential to the team progressing the claim. - 6.
+Notes taken during the session will be completely anonymised, with all names, places and personal details removed. - 7.
+My anonymised data, including anonymised [interview notes/summary profiles etc] may be used for future pay equity claims and will be stored for this purpose in the government's pay equity data repository service.

+I have read or been read the information above and consent to taking part in the interview by signing below: